Haitian conflict: Escalation

 By 2022, most gangs in the capital had aligned themselves with either G9 or G-Pep.
 From April to May, the Battle of Plaine du Cul-de-Sac was fought between 400 Mawozo, Chen Mechan, G-9 An Fanmi e Alye, and two other gangs.
 Over 200 deaths, many of whom were civilians, resulted from the fighting.
-In May 2022, the powerful 400 Mawozo gang aligned itself with G-Pep, greatly improving the latter's position in the gang war and causing a further escalation of violence.
+In May 2022, 400 Mawozo aligned with G-Pep, greatly improving the G-Pep's position in the gang war and causing a further escalation of violence.
 On 10 June, the 5 Seconds Village de Dieu gang captured the Court of First Instance of Port-au-Prince.
-On 8 and 9 July 2022, the violence between the two gangs increased after the start of street battles in Port-au Prince that killed 89 people and injured 74.
+On 8 and 9 July, the violence between the two gangs increased after the start of street battles in Port-au Prince that killed 89 people (47 gang members and 42 civilians) and injured 74.
 The battle caused the nearby Varreux field terminal, the country's largest fuel depot, to pause operations and led to a drastic shortage in fuel as two fuel tankers were unable to be unloaded.
 Doctors Without Borders has stated that the organization has been unable to access the slum because of the violence.
 In September, amid the increase of the price of the fuel for the socioeconomic crisis, the G9 began a blockade of the Varreux fuel terminal.
-On 6 November, after two weeks of negotiations with the Haitian government and after an armed offensive launched by the Haitian National Police, the G9 gang coalition relinquished control of the Varreux fuel terminal.
+On 6 November, after two weeks of negotiations with the Haitian government and an armed offensive launched by the Haitian National Police, the G9 gang coalition relinquished control of the Varreux fuel terminal.

 From late 2022, an anti-gang bwa kale vigilante movement emerged to attack and kill any gang members.
 The vigilantes often burned captured gang members alive.
 The vigilantes also turned against regular security forces and murdered at least one police officer who had no known gang connections.
+The gangs responded to the growth of the vigilante groups with counter-attacks that killed community leaders who expressed support for self-defense actions.

+In December 2022, Canada imposed economic sanctions on Gilbert Bigio—Haiti's richest businessman, part of the Syrio-Lebanese jewish elite—for his role in "protect[ing] and enabl[ing] the illegal activities of the armed criminal gangs".